 Finally, if you found your passion, don’t let the idea of balance ruin it for you.

-When you do a bunch of things that keep you balances, like working out, going to church, spending time doing whatever else it is in the name of balance, you are taking time away from your passion.
+When you do a bunch of things that keep you balanced, like working out, going to church, spending time doing whatever else it is in the name of balance, you are taking time away from your passion.
 These other things may be really good things — but they won’t excite you the way your passion will.
 They won’t fulfill you.
 That’s not to say they’re bad or not good for you — they’re just not your passion and won’t make you happy.

 One of my favorite quotes by Gary Vee is, “finding your passion is the #1 best thing that can happen to you.”